 His church’s devotion to Scripture, however, did make an impact—eventually.
 During his two years of military service, Harding began to wrestle with the contrast between the training in violence he was receiving and his growing understandings of the life and teachings of Jesus.
 When he left the military for pastoral work and graduate studies in Chicago in 1955, he was internally (not officially) a conscientious objector (60).

 While in Chicago he met Mennonites whose understanding of Jesus and violence resonated with his own; he began pastoring among them after Woodlawn Mennonite Church invited him to help provide leadership for an intentionally interracial congregation.
-While at Woodlawn—part of the (Old) Mennonite Church denomination—he was introduced to Rosemarie Florence Freeney, a young African American member of Bethel Mennonite Church, a General Conference congregation also in Chicago.
-Vincent and Rosemarie married in 1960 and partnered in church and political endeavors until Rosemarie’s death in 2004.
+While at Woodlawn—part of the General Conference denomination—he was introduced to Rosemarie Florence Freeney, a young African American member of Bethel Mennonite Church, an (Old) Mennonite Church congregation also in Chicago.* Vincent and Rosemarie married in 1960 and partnered in church and political endeavors until Rosemarie’s death in 2004.

 Harding was also introduced by Chicago Mennonites to a heightened concern for social justice and an understanding of the church’s transformative role in its surrounding community (33, 38, 43, 49).
 He credits Mennonites with leading him to “take a deeper look at what Martin [Luther King] was doing” (23).
 This “deeper look” led Harding and others from Woodlawn to form an interracial delegation to tour the American South in 1958.
 Harding met King in Atlanta for the first time on that trip, an encounter that would bear much fruit.
 Taking up an assignment from Mennonite Central Committee, Vincent and Rosemarie moved into King’s Atlanta neighborhood in 1961 and started Mennonite House, an interracial guest house where Mennonite volunteers mixed with luminaries of the Southern Freedom Movement.
 Harding worked closely with King, the Southern Christian Leadership Conference, and the Student Nonviolent Coordinating Committee during these years.
 Perhaps Harding’s most visible contribution to the movement—a contribution visibly shaped by his Mennonite connections (14, 17)—was his drafting of King’s famous “Beyond Vietnam: A Time to Break Silence” speech of 1967, in which King came out against the Vietnam War.